BYU-ITC-544/milestones/milestone-1/Milestone 1: System Design.md

 ## Requirements

 You are the new IT department for Spicy Cluck Co. which is a company that has a chain of fried chicken stores across the United States and Europe.
 Your team has been tasked with setting up a new regional office in Provo, Utah.
-The office needs to have the following service and systems:
+The office needs to have the following services and systems:

 - An Email server for internal communication
 - A DNS Linux server to resolve internal and external requests